Jaxsbr/WebsiteInstaller/README.md

   * iisAppName               -> Name of the website/application in IIS
   * hostName                 -> Name used to access the website in browser, defaults to localhost
   * hostFilePath             -> Location hosts file, used for dns mapping.
 Only needs to be changed if C:\ drive is not the OS disk
+  * autoLaunchOnCompletion   -> Automatically launch website with default browser on completion
 * Run the Install.bat file as Administrator